Texas State Highway 9: Route description

-The entire current route of SH 9 is a two-lane expressway sandwiched between the city of Copperas Cove and Fort Hood.
+The entire current route of SH 9 is a two-lane expressway sandwiched between the city of Copperas Cove and Fort Cavazos.
 It is 3 mi and is entirely in Coryell County.
 SH 9 begins at an intersection with FM 116 (which is briefly a four-lane highway with a wide median) north of downtown Copperas Cove.
-It travels east entering the border of Fort Hood first crossing over Old Georgetown Road, then under Tank Destroyer Boulevard.
+It travels east entering the border of Fort Cavazos first crossing over Old Georgetown Road, then under Tank Destroyer Boulevard.
 Tank Destroyer Boulevard has a partial interchange with SH 9 allowing eastbound traffic to exit towards the base while traffic exiting the base may enter to the westbound lane.
 After passing over a railroad, SH 9 ends at a partial interchange with Bus.
 US 190 east of the city.
 The only movements allowed at the interchange are eastbound SH 9 to eastbound Bus.
 US 190 and vice versa.
 This interchange is within the same complex where Bus.
 US 190 has its eastern terminus at an interchange with Interstate 14 and US 190.